Skip to content

 }

-Use this when one daemon module exposes a node-local capability another daemon module on the same host needs (e.g. a process-tracer module exposing read-only stats to a sidecar-injector module).
-Cross-node visibility is deferred to v2.
+Use this when one daemon module on a host exposes a capability another daemon module on the same host consumes — for example, a process-tracer exporting read-only stats to a sidecar injector.

 @Override